 The ultimate career goal for many HR professionals is to land the chief human resources officer (CHRO) title.
-The value of the CHRO has steadily increased in recent years, often heralded one of the most important or influential jobs in the company.
+The value of the CHRO has steadily increased in recent years, often heralded as one of the most important or influential jobs in the company.
 Many consider it the best step toward becoming CEO, a position focused on everything from developing leaders and attaining growth to aligning goals with business plans.

 “Next-generation CHROs will perform like the CEO of an HR solutions company, enabling human capital solutions for their company.
 They are not administering programs.
 They are creating impact and a return on the money invested in the company’s talent systems.” -Alan Guarino (@AlanGuarino), Vice Chairman - CEO & Board Service at Korn Ferry

-In order to add CHRO to your title, you must understand the what the role of CHRO truly means.
-Though each organization might differ, overall, a CHRO is responsible for aligning business strategy with succession planning, talent management, organizational and talent performance, training and development and compensation.
+In order to add CHRO to your title, you must understand what the role of CHRO truly means.
+Though each organization might differ, overall, a CHRO is responsible for aligning business strategy with succession planning, talent management, organizational and talent performance, training and development, and compensation.
 The CHRO acts as a bridge between the needs of human capital and the executive team.